loopbackio/loopback.io/pages/en/lb3/Controlling-data-access.md

 ## Defining access control

-Use the ACL generator (`apic loopback:acl`) to set up access control for an application.
+Use the [ACL generator](ACL-generator.html) to set up access control for an application.
 Before you do that, though, you must have a clear idea of how you're going to configure access control for your application.

 For example, here is how [loopback-example-access-control](https://github.com/strongloop/loopback-example-access-control) sets up users and their rights: